-Your Profile is your Gumroad home base.
-Think of your Profile as a hub that grows with you as you build an audience and launch products.
-You can use your Profile to introduce yourself to people (through a Profile image, bio, and further customization), to build your audience by collecting email addresses, and to showcase your work as you start adding products.
+Your creator profile is your Gumroad home base.
+You can use it to introduce yourself to people (through a profile image, bio, and further customization), build your following by collecting email addresses, and showcase your work as you start adding products.

-To add a username and set up your Profile, visit gumroad.com/profile or click the Profile button in the Gumroad toolbar.
-Then, you can customize your Profile by adding a profile image, writing a short bio, changing the background, and choosing the right call-to-action.
-Learn more about customizing your Profile here.
+To add a username and set up your creator profile, click the profile button in the Gumroad toolbar.
+Then, you can add a profile image, write a short bio, change the background, and choose a call-to-action.

-Your Follow page is located at gumroad.com/username/follow, where username is replaced with your unique username.
-To visit your Follow page, just add "/follow" to the end of your Profile URL.
+Your follow page is located at gumroad.com/username/follow or username.gumroad.com/follow where username is replaced with your unique username

-Like with your Profile, you can use your Follow page to grow your audience by building your email list.
-Unlike with your Profile however, the products that you publish do not get added to your Follow page.
-In other words, before you've published any products, your Follow page and your Profile will look similar.
-After you've published products, these products will appear on your Profile but not on your Follow page.
+You can use your follow page to grow your following by building your email list.
+Unlike your profile however, the products that you publish do not get added to your follow page.